Tom Cruise: Management of United Artists

 In November 2006, Cruise and Paula Wagner announced that they had taken over the film studio United Artists (UA).
 Cruise acted as a producer and starred in films for UA, while Wagner served as UA's chief executive.
 Production began in 2007 of Valkyrie, a thriller based on the July 20, 1944, assassination attempt against Adolf Hitler.
 The film was acquired in March 2007 by UA.
 On March 21, 2007, Cruise signed to play Claus von Stauffenberg, the protagonist.
 This project marked the second production to be greenlighted since Cruise and Wagner took control of UA.
 The first was its inaugural film, Lions for Lambs, directed by Robert Redford and starring Redford, Meryl Streep and Cruise.
 In August 2008, Wagner stepped down from her position at UA; she retained her stake in UA, which combined with Cruise's share amounted to 30% of the studio.

 Return to Paramount

 Cruise began working with Paramount again as a producer and star with Mission: Impossible – Ghost Protocol, without Wagner, which was a critical and commercial success.
-He and Wagner would collaborate for the final time on the modestly successful Jack Reacher series, also for Paramount.
+He and Wagner collaborated for the last time on the modestly successful Jack Reacher series, also for Paramount.

 Move to Warner Bros.
 Discovery

-In January 2024, it was announced that his production company was forming a new strategic partnership with Warner Bros.
+In January 2024, it was announced that TC Productions was forming a new strategic partnership with Warner Bros.
 Discovery to develop and produce original and franchise films.